Education

 Tuition fee per year in North-West University is R47,000, Application fee R650.

-The University of Fort Hare is a public university located in Alice, a town in the Eastern Cape province of South Africa.
-It was established in 1916 and is one of the oldest universities in the country, with a rich history of producing many notable African leaders and intellectuals.
+The University of Fort Hare is a government-run university in a place called Alice, which is in the Eastern Cape province of South Africa.
+It began in 1916 and is one of the very first universities in the country.
+It has a long and important history of educating and inspiring many important African leaders and smart thinkers.

 The University of Fort Hare offers undergraduate and postgraduate degree programs in a wide range of fields, including social sciences, natural sciences, education, law, humanities, and management.